 Learn about Heaven’s plan for America to help Our Lady lead the world to peace.

 These are the currently scheduled presentations.
-Please call if your group needs an unavailable date, and we will do our best to accommodate.
+Please call if your group needs an unavailable date or is after the last date listed, and we will do our best to accommodate.
 Plan 2 hours for the presentation, tour, and questions.
 Reservations are not required, but please call us and share your plans so that, if anything changes, we can notify you.
 For dates beyond the last item, please call.
-If you are driving through and would like a presentation at a specific date and time, please call 260-303-4990
+If you are driving through and would like a presentation at a specific date and time, please call 260-303-4990.
+Call if you will be coming through outside those hours.
+Generally, we can accommodate your schedule.

 There is no fee for the presentation.